Lomray-Software/react-mobx-manager/README.md

 Published under [MIT License](./LICENSE).

 With `shouldInit`, `StoreManagerProvider` renders only the fallback (or nothing) until initialization finishes.
 Consumers needing immediate content should initialize the manager before rendering and omit `shouldInit`, as the Vite template does.

+`makeFetching` is available as a named root export.
+Public subpaths support both extensionless imports and explicit `.js` paths (use `/index.js` for directory entries), including native Node ESM consumers.